metrorailings/OwlBlog/content/posts/2022-week-15-insights.md

 Kelvin Joseph seems to be a liability in coverage, especially given the way Jacksonville has been targeting him.
 He's given up two touchdowns.

 Dak Prescott seems to get easily bothered by pressure.
 His inability to escape pressure also worries me considerably.

+For the Cowboys, Ceedee Lamb and Dallas Pollard / Zeke are definite vectors on offense.
+Noam Brown and Dak Prescott running the quarterback option could give the offense further definition, but I need to see more sustained success from both.